tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 The main focus is on `scoped_ptr` and `shared_ptr`.
 It begins with *why* and *where* you would want to use smart pointers, and discusses some things to know before using them.
 Then it jumps into the details of *scoped pointers*, followed by *shared pointers*, and briefly brushes over the remaining smart pointers.
-To wrap it up a coding exmaple shows a use for these pointers.
+To wrap it up a coding example shows a use for these pointers.

 ##Intro (Are You Ready Kids?!
 Aye Aye Captain!)
 Finally!
 [Patrick Star](http://spongebob.wikia.com/wiki/Patrick_Star) finished his big programming project and it seems to work perfectly!